codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 This plan is suitable for individuals working on hobby or indie projects.
 You can also use this plan for running a proof of concept.

-Individuals receive **500 free minutes** per month on macOS M1 standard machines on a personal account.
+Individuals receive **500 free minutes** per month on macOS M1 machines on a personal account.
 These 500 free minutes are **reset on the 1st of each month**.
 Free minutes are not available if you are using a Team.

 You cannot invite collaborators to an individual plan.